zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

 # Plotly Date Axis Formatting

-Plotly makes [plotting time series data](https://plotly.com/python/time-series/) quite simple and even fun.
-You can choose between different chart types, adjust the date axis range via range selector buttons or range sliders, or tweak the formatting further in the code.
-Nonetheless, you may find yourself stuck while accommodating for your exact preferences.
+Creating time series graphs with Plotly can be simple and fun!
+Choose between different chart types, adjust the date axis range via range sliders, or tweak the formatting further in the code.
+Nevertheless, you may find yourself stuck while accommodating for your exact preferences.

 In this article, we will outline how a default date axis property may be undesirable in some contexts and how to work around it.

 ## Default Date Axis Property

 When you make a chart with dates, the x-axis automatically adapts its tick labels to fit the spacing of the graph.
 This can also occur every time you zoom in/out of the graph.
 We see such adjustments for the charts below, where the dates in the provided data include year, month, day but no time (e.g. `"2020-01-01"` or `datetime.date(2020, 1, 1)`).

 ![](assets/default_days_3.png)
 ![](assets/default_days_100.png)